Arduino on Ubuntu 14.04 without the Arduino IDE

 include $(ARDMK_DIR)/Arduino.mk

-Most of the heavy-lifting is done by Arduino.mk
+Most of the heavy-lifting is done by Arduino.mk,

 as seen by the inclusion of this file.
 The

-is not required because
+BOARD_TAG = uno is not required because

-the default is uno
+the default is uno-- if you're using

 another board you'll have to change this.
 The